Skip to content

 • Discord paid servers: Community-based subscription access

-And when you build 500 subscribers paying $10/month, you will have a $5,000 monthly baseline that exists before you’ve negotiated a single brand deal or posted a single affiliate link.
-That baseline changes everything about how you operate — less desperation, better decisions, stronger negotiating position.
+When you build 500 subscribers paying $10/month, you have a $5,000 monthly baseline that exists before you’ve negotiated a single brand deal or sent a single affiliate link.
+That baseline changes how you operate — less desperation, better decisions, stronger negotiating position on everything else.

 The key to subscription success: deliver consistent value that people genuinely cannot get for free.
 Exclusive content, behind-the-scenes access, personal interaction, early releases, premium educational material — whatever your audience values most.